tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/09-czesc-1-historyczne-dowody-wczesne-rozpoznanie.md

 W 2 Liście Piotra 3,15-16 Piotr stawia Listy Pawła na równi z „innymi Pismami”.
 Chociaż niektóre z nich były dostępne już prawdopodobnie od piętnastu lat, atrament na innych ledwie zdążył wyschnąć, a być może 2 List do Tymoteusza nie został jeszcze napisany, kiedy Piotr pisał.
 Pisma Pawła zostały rozpoznane i ogłoszone przez autorytet apostolski jako Pismo Święte, gdy tylko się pojawiły.

+1 List do Koryntian 15,4 brzmi następująco: „i że został On pogrzebany, i że został On podniesiony trzeciego dnia zgodnie z Pismem”. „Pismo” odnosi się tu prawdopodobnie do Ewangelii, ponieważ „trzeciego dnia” nie można znaleźć w Starym Testamencie.
+Załapałeś?
+Ponieważ „trzeciego dnia” nie ma w Starym Testamencie, odniesienie to dotyczy przypuszczalnie Ewangeli.

+1 Corinthians 15,4 reads like this: “and that He was buried, and that He was raised on the third day according to the Scriptures”.
+“The Scriptures” here presumably refers to the Gospels, because “on the third day” is not to be found in the OT.
+Did you get that?
+Since “on the third day” is not in the OT, the reference is to the Gospels, presumably.

+<ins>text</ins>
+<u>text</u>

 [^reprodukcja-rozdzialu]: Od tego momentu, ta Część I stanowi w zasadzie reprodukcję (z kilkoma upiększeniami) większości Rozdziału 5 mojej książki „The Identity of the New Testament Text IV” („Tożsamość Tekstu Nowego Testamentu IV”), dostępnej na Amazon.com, a także na mojej stronie internetowej, www.prunch.org.

 [^cowel-zrodlo]: Colwell, „Jaki jest najlepszy Nowy Testament?” [ang. „What is the Best New Testament?”, przyp. tłum.], s.
 53. (Później zmienił zdanie.)